 The steps and behavior of the dancers clearly suggest a Greek origin.
 The rhythmic quality is given by the tambourine, which originated from the tympanon, in imitation of Hellenic castanets, or by clapping hands by the dancers.
-The dance can be both woman to man (courtship), or man to man (duel and supremacy).

 After some outside rounds, the pair go to the center: the man sometimes claps the rhythm with his hands, sometimes tries to go around the woman.
 She retreats with the "tagghiapassu" or pirouettes to escape the siege and to always face the man.
 Sometimes she raises an arm above her head in the "scartagnetta", that is following the rhythm snapping fingers, sometimes slides "u muccaturi" (her scarf) around her neck or shakes it in the face of her companion.

 He always tries to impress her with the ability of his steps and then "scapigghiarla" (that is taking her scarf).
 Sometimes the couple dance shoulder to shoulder in direct contact, but in this case the "mastru d'abballu" can come in, at the request of the girl's relatives.
 The dances last long, with haunting, enthralling rhythm, also thanks to the abundance of wine in "bumbuli" (oval earthenware jars), offered to quench the thirst.

 In a man-to-man dance, first of all a circular space for the dance is marked, a symbolic evocation of a tribal territory, which was to be conquered and defended.
 A charismatic leader, the "mastru d'abballu", is chosen, and as the music starts the master takes his position at the center of the circle, then heads to the audience to choose a partner, inviting him with a slight bow, and after greeting, touching his forehead with the fingers of his right hand.